Yuan dynasty: Structure

-Partner merchants and non-Mongol overseers were usually either immigrants or local ethnic groups.
-Thus, in China they were Uighur Buddhists, Turkestani and Persian Muslims, and Christians.
-Foreigners from outside the Mongol Empire entirely, such as the Polo family, were everywhere welcomed.
+The ordering of the classes and the placement of people in them came down to how loyal and trustworthy to the Mongols they were.
+This was defined by the date they surrendered to the Mongols and had little to do with their ethnicity.
+Ethnic Han Chinese could be classified as either Han ren or Nan ren while Khitans and Jurchens from Qara Khitai were not considered Han but Semu.
+The earlier they surrendered to the Mongols, the higher they were placed, while the more they held out, the lower they were ranked.
+As a result, the Northern Chinese were ranked higher than the Southern Chinese, because the Song dynasty in southern China fought longer and surrendered later.
+Similarly, the Uighur and Karluk monarchs were ranked higher than the Korean monarch at court because they surrendered earlier while the Koreans surrendered later.
+The Uighurs in particular were noted to not have fought at all.

-At the same time the Mongols imported Central Asian Muslims to serve as administrators in China, the Mongols also sent Hans and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, using foreigners to curtail the power of the local peoples of both lands.
-Hans were moved to Central Asian areas like Besh Baliq, Almaliq, and Samarqand by the Mongols where they worked as artisans and farmers.
-Alans were recruited into the Mongol forces with one unit called "Right Alan Guard" which was combined with "recently surrendered" soldiers, Mongols, and Chinese soldiers stationed in the area of the former Kingdom of Qocho and in Besh Balikh the Mongols established a Chinese military colony led by Chinese general Qi Gongzhi (Ch'i Kung-chih).
-After the Mongol conquest of Central Asia by Genghis Khan, foreigners were chosen as administrators and co-management with Chinese and Qara-Khitays (Khitans) of gardens and fields in Samarqand was put upon the Muslims as a requirement since Muslims were not allowed to manage without them.
-The Yuan-appointed Governor of Samarqand was a Khitan from the Qara Khitai, held the title Taishi, familiar with Chinese culture his name was Ahai.
+Foreign administrators

+The Mongols employed people from different regions to oversee different parts of their empire.
+Central Asian Muslims served as administrators in China while Han people and Khitans from China served as administrators over the Muslim population in Bukhara in Central Asia.
+Foreigners were used to curtail the power of the local peoples of both lands.
+Han people were moved to Central Asian areas like Besh Baliq, Almaliq, and Samarqand by the Mongols where they worked as artisans and farmers.
+Alans were recruited into the Mongol forces with one unit called "Right Alan Guard" which was combined with "recently surrendered" soldiers, Mongols, and Chinese soldiers stationed in the area of the former Kingdom of Qocho and in Besh Balikh the Mongols established a Chinese military colony led by Chinese general Qi Gongzhi.
+After the Mongol conquest of Central Asia by Genghis Khan, foreigners were chosen as administrators of gardens and fields in Samarqand while co-management with Chinese and Khitans was required since Muslims were not allowed to manage without them.
+The Yuan-appointed Governor of Samarqand was a Khitan by the name of Ahai.
+He was from the Qara Khitai, held the title Taishi, and was familiar with Chinese culture.
 Han officials and colonists were sent by the Yuan dynasty to areas of Lingbei province including Henning Circuit, Yilan Prefecture, and Qian Prefecture.